Mohamed-Sanim/Online-motion-recognition/README.md

   - Groundtruth information: \<path\>\/<name-of-dataset>\/Online/<train/test>/<name-of-sequence>/groundtruth.txt.
 Each file is an array of 3 columns.
 The first column correspond to the motion class and the two others indicate the time interval of each motion.
 # How to build an online recognition system
 We work with python 3.9.7 version.
 You need just about 4 or 5 lines of code to perform an online system execution.
 You need just to follow carefully the steps bellow.
+If you work on Google colab, you can upload the file `Online_recongition.ipynb` and run it directly.
+If you work on your Laptop, you need to download the dataset from the links given in the dataset description and the github repository, then follow the following instructions.
 ## Clone the repository
-To clone this github repository, use the command:
+To clone this github repository, you can download this code.zip and extract it or use the following command:
 ```
 !git clone https://github.com/Mohamed-Sanim/Online-motion-recognition.git
 ```